Uniform

 Boys: Years 7 - 10

-Shorts or black trousers or lavalava (with logo).
+Shorts or black trousers (with logo).
 White or black polo shirt with school logo & striped collar.
 A long sleeved matching coloured thermal may be worn under the polo shirt.
 Uniform (bottle green and gold) polar fleece or school jersey.
 Plain white or black long or short socks.
 School jacket is optional.

-Boys and Girls: Years 11-13
+Boys: Years 11-13

-As for Y7-10 with optional white uniform blouse/shirt with school logo.
-A leaver's jersey may be worn by Year 13 students.
-Year 13 students can purchase a plain bklack dress jacket (girls) or blazer (boys) from the uniform suppliers.
+Year 13 students and Year 12 prefects can purchase a plain black dress jacket (girls) or blazer (boys) from the uniform suppliers.

 - Makeup is to be discreet and natural in appearance.

 Sunhats are compulsory for all outdoor activity for students in Years 0-8 in Terms 1 and 4 and strongly recommended for all other year levels.
 Bottle green, wide brim or bucket style hats are available from the school.
 Plain black peak caps may be worn in Years 7-13.
+A black beanie with school logo (2 styles available) or plain black beanie may be worn outside in cold weather, in Terms 2 and 3.

-In Terms 2 & 3, during periods of cold weather, students will be permitted to wear a plain black scarf or the Tauraroa Area School scarf (available from the school office).
-A black beanie with school logo (2 styles available) or a plain black beanie may be worn.
+During periods of cold weather, students will be permitted to wear a PLAIN BLACK scarf or the Tauraroa Area School scarf (available from the school office).

 TAS team uniforms are worn by all teams.
 A small rental is charged to cover laundry costs.